potarf/High-Energy-Lingo/README.md

 * ARC - Analysis Review Committee
 * ASIC - Application-Specific Integrated Circuit
 * ATLAS - A Toroidal LHC ApparatuS
+* ATLAS - ATLAS voted to remove their acronym in 2018, so it is just ATLAS now.
 * AWG - Analysis Working Group

 ##### B